SoumitriRoy05/Soumitri_Roy_Enterprise_Learning_Platform_FSD/README.md

 ### Empowering Students • Connecting Talent • Transforming Careers

-**SkillSphere Learning Nexus** is an AI-powered full-stack learning and workforce platform designed to bridge the gap between education and industry.
+**Enterprise Learning Platform** is an AI-powered full-stack learning and workforce platform designed to bridge the gap between education and industry.

 It brings together **personalized learning, coding practice, AI assistance, career guidance, recruitment, workforce management, and administrative operations** into one unified ecosystem.